lalashiwoya/socialsolidarityCOVID19/README.md

 * [pytorch-transformers](https://pypi.org/project/pytorch-transformers)

 ### Dataset
-* You can find necessary datasets [here] (https://drive.google.com/drive/folders/1X88L67fGOfTrWhI0UMKFu4dX5cYhAnof?usp=sharing).
+* You can find necessary datasets [here](https://drive.google.com/drive/folders/1X88L67fGOfTrWhI0UMKFu4dX5cYhAnof?usp=sharing).
 * Also you can crawl tweets with the functions in the folder "Crawler".

 ## Usage